 Hello, I’m Audrey!

-On We Make Pretty, you’ll find plant-based and gluten-free recipes for everything from cinnamon rolls to whiskey cocktails, along with fermentation recipes and diy guides such as how to easily make cold brew coffee or corn tortillas from scratch.
-We’ll also cover a variety of topics beyond recipes, such as information on plant-based proteins and adaptogen herbs, or starting a garden from seed.
-One of my biggest goals is to help readers break out of their normal routines and try something new.
+On We Make Pretty, you’ll find vegetarian and gluten-free recipes for everything from cauliflower wings to tempeh bacon, along with cocktails, fermentation recipes and more.
+We plan to cover a variety of topics beyond recipes, such as information on plant-based proteins and adaptogen herbs, or starting a garden from seed.
+My goal is to help readers break out of their normal routines and try something new.

 I’ve enjoyed cooking since I was a kid, but I was forced to start getting more creative in the kitchen in my early twenties when I found out that gluten and dairy were the cause of some major health problems I’d experienced during my college years.
 That was back in 2009, so there weren’t many gluten-free options available, especially not healthy, whole grain options.